The High School selection process is for current high school students applying to enter Duke/UNC in the fall of 2015.

 - Early March – Finalist notification

-- Early April – Finalist Weekend in North Carolina
+- Late March / Early April – Finalist Weekend in North Carolina

 - Students must apply for undergraduate admission to Duke and/or UNC-Chapel Hill the same year that they apply to the Robertson Scholars Leadership Program.

-- Students must apply to the school(s) of their choice by the respective regular decision deadlines.
-The final deadline to apply to Duke is January 1, 2015, and the final deadline to apply to UNC-Chapel Hill is January 10, 2015.
+- Students must apply to the school(s) of their choice by the respective Early or Regular deadlines.
+Duke’s Early Decision deadline is November 1, 2014 and Regular Decision deadline is January 1, 2015.
+UNC-Chapel Hill’s Early Action deadline is October 15, 2014 and Regular Decision deadline is January 10, 2015.

 - Admission to Duke and UNC-Chapel Hill are separate processes.
 All forms and correspondence dealing with admission to these institutions should go directly to their respective Offices of Undergraduate Admissions.